 • In order to provide you with the best quality of service, I engage in regular consultation or supervision.
 This allows me to provide a quality service to you.
 The information provided to the clinical supervisor is confidential between myself and the supervisor, and the supervisor is held to the same confidentiality parameters as noted here.

-What are my rights in counselling?
+What are your rights in counselling?

 • You have a right to receive a referral to another counsellor or mental health professional.